Perception4D/LidarSlam/ros_wrapping/lidar_slam/README.md

 Images can then be used in local optimization if their timestamps are close enough to the Lidar frames' relatively to the threshold : *time_threshold*.
 To do so, first, the slam points are projected into the corresponding image.
 Then, an optical flow is computed on the extracted pixels and the image frame corresponding to next lidar frame (see [opencv documentation](https://docs.opencv.org/3.4/d4/dee/tutorial_optical_flow.html) for more details about optical flow computation).
 Finally, a constraint between pixels of the optical flow is built and added to slam optimization.

-A weight is parameterizable for the new camera constraint.
+A weight `external_sensor/camera/weight`,  is parameterizable for the new camera constraint.
 It represents the impact of one pixel match relatively to one geometric 3D point match (built from lidar frame) in the optimization.
 The more we trust the optical flow, the higher this weight should be.
 This parameter is described in the supplied [config files](params).

-***WARNING***: Remember to set *max_measures*, *use_header_time* and *time_threshold* to convenient values to be able to receive the measurements.

 If the data are well added and synchronized, a log output should be visible with verbosity to 3 (default).
 This output should say :